universal-ctags/ctags/man/tags.5.rst

 DESCRIPTION
 -----------

-The contents of next section is a copy of FORMAT file in exuberant ctags source code in its subversion repository at sourceforge.net.
+The contents of next section is a copy of FORMAT file in Exuberant Ctags source code in its subversion repository at sourceforge.net.

 Exceptions introduced in Universal Ctags are explained inline with "EXCEPTION" marker.